Trek Kurdistan – Zagros Mountain Trail

 Altitude: 2100m

-We will leave Dargala in the morning following the hills to the south.
-Passing through the town of Razhukaryan, and then we will follow the animal trails above the town of Omurawah before descending into the village of Rezan.
+Passing through the town of Razhukaryan, we will then follow the animal trails above the town of Omurawah, before descending into the village of Rezan.

 Overnight in Rezan.